nhmvienna/AutDeNovo/README.md

 This is just the very first version and I will implement more functionality in the near future.
 Additional features may include:

 -   [ ]  Modify more parameters via the commandline or through a config file
--   [ ]  Possibiilty to skip certain steps of the pipeline
+-   [ ]  Possibility to skip certain steps of the pipeline
 -   [x]  Allow ONT or PacBio data or a combination of Illumina and single molecule sequencing data for de-novo assemblies

 Please le me know if you have further ideas or need help by posting an issue in this repository.